 May 5, 2022 by Richard Bejtlich

 Editor's note: This is the second in a series of Corelight blog posts focusing on evidence-based security strategy.
-Catch up on the previous post "Don't trust. verify with evidence."
+Catch up on all of the posts here.

 What do I say if my team discovers a breach of our digital assets?
 This is a question that requires understanding “defensible disclosure,” a term first employed in the statistical, medical, legal, and financial communities.* Understanding what this term means and how to live up to its expectations is key in an age where organizations regularly handle intrusions and, sometimes, suffer breaches.